syntiara/skills-customize-your-github-copilot-experience/assignments/games-in-python/README.md

-# 🎮 Hangman Game Challenge
+# 📘 Assignment: Hangman Game

+## 🎯 Objective

 Build the classic word-guessing game using Python strings, loops, and user input.

-## � What You'll Build

-Create a Hangman game where players guess letters to reveal a hidden word before running out of attempts.

-**Skills practiced:** String manipulation, loops, conditionals, random selection
+Players will guess letters to reveal a hidden word before running out of attempts, practicing string manipulation, loops, conditionals, and random selection.

-## ✅ Must Have's

-Your game must:
+## 📝 Tasks

+### 🛠️ Build the Hangman Game

+#### Description
+Create a Hangman game that randomly selects a word and allows players to guess letters.
+The game should display the current progress, track remaining attempts, and determine when the player wins or loses.

+#### Requirements
+Completed program should:

 - Randomly select words from a predefined list
-- Accept letter guesses and show current progress (_ _ _ format)
+- Accept letter guesses and display current progress in underscore format (_ _ _)
-- Track incorrect guesses remaining
+- Track and display incorrect guesses remaining
-- End when word is guessed or attempts exhausted
+- End when the word is guessed or attempts are exhausted
-- Display win/lose messages
+- Display appropriate win/lose messages with game results